-The Renewable Electricity Act outlines Alberta’s commitment to increasing the amount of green energy produced in the province, including a legislated target of 30 per cent renewable electricity by 2030.
-To get there, the province plans to add 5,000 megawatts of renewable electricity through the Renewable Electricity Program (REP).
+The Renewable Electricity Act outlines Alberta’s commitment to increasing the amount of green energy produced in the province, including a legislated target of 30% renewable electricity by 2030.
+To get there, the province plans to add over 1,000 megawatts of renewable electricity through the Renewable Electricity Program (REP).

 Other initiatives, such as community generation, will also help the province reach this target.
 These projects are enabled by the Small Scale Generation Regulation under the Electric Utilities Act.

 Setting interim targets to track progress is required under the Renewable Electricity Act.
-In 2018, about 10 per cent of Alberta’s electricity was generated from renewable sources.
-In February 2019, the Minister of Energy established interim targets by Ministerial Order (PDF, 215 KB).
+In 2018, about 10% of Alberta’s electricity was generated from renewable sources.
+In February 2019, the Minister of Energy established interim targets by Ministerial Order.

 These percentage targets were developed with consideration of the Alberta Electric System Operator’s long-term outlook for the electricity system, the feasibility of when REP projects can come online and timing of market events such as the phasing out of coal, coal-to-gas conversions, new infrastructure, and advances in technology.

-To connect with the Electricity and Sustainable Energy Division, Alberta Energy:
+Connect with the Energy Policy Division, Alberta Energy:

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)